psychogun/psychogun.github.io/docs/freenas/Deluge-in-a-FreeNAS-iocage-jail.md

 Download [https://bitbucket.org/bendikro/deluge-yarss-plugin/downloads/](https://bitbucket.org/bendikro/deluge-yarss-plugin/downloads/): YaRSS2-2.1.4-py3.6.egg

 Go to Preferences, Plugins and press Install within the Deluge client.
+If nothing is happening, verify that you are using a correct python version which is corresponding with the version listed in the *.egg.
 #### Add RSS Feeds
 Go to Preferences, select YaRSS2 - and then select RSS Feeds.